b9Joker108/a.fable.of.the.scriptkiddie.scriptoria/A Fable of the Scriptkiddie Scriptoria (GitHub test).md

 While perhaps best known for founding the GNU Project and advocating for free software, Stallman also contributed significantly to shell scripting.
 He developed GNU Bash, a widely used shell with advanced features and extensive functionality, extending the capabilities of shell scripting for generations of users.

+**Aaron Swartz: (1886-2013)**

+**The First Internet Open-Access Martyr**

+**Born:** November 8, 1986, Highland Park, Illinois, USA **Died:** January 11, 2013, Brooklyn, New York, USA

+Aaron Swartz was a computer programmer, entrepreneur, writer, political organizer, and Internet hacktivist who played a pivotal role in the fight for a free and open Internet.
+He tragically died by suicide at the age of 26 whilst facing federal charges for downloading academic articles from JSTOR, a digital library service.

+**Early Life and Achievements:**

+* Swartz's brilliance manifested early.
+He co-authored the RSS 1.0 specification at 14 and contributed to the development of the Creative Commons license and the web.py framework.
+* He co-founded Infogami, a social news aggregation site later acquired by Reddit, where he became a co-owner.
+* Swartz was a vocal advocate for open access to information and challenged restrictive copyright laws.
+He founded Watchdog.net to promote government transparency and citizen engagement.

+**JSTOR Controversy and Tragic End:**

+* In 2011, Swartz downloaded millions of academic articles from JSTOR using a computer at the Massachusetts Institute of Technology (MIT), where he was a visiting fellow.
+* He argued that knowledge should be freely accessible, but his actions were deemed illegal, and he faced up to 35 years in prison and US$1 million in fines.
+* The pressure of the legal battle and the potential consequences are believed to have contributed to his suicide.

+**Legacy and Impact:**

+* Swartz's death sparked international outrage and protests against restrictive copyright laws and government overreach.
+* His work and activism continue to inspire individuals and organizations fighting for a more open and equitable Internet.
+* The Aaron Swartz Day is celebrated annually to honor his contributions and raise awareness about open access issues.

+**Beyond the label "Internet open-access martyr," Aaron Swartz was a brilliant and passionate advocate for a more just and equitable world.
+His legacy lives on in the ongoing fight for a free and open Internet, accessible to all.**

+I hope this brief bio provides a glimpse into the remarkable life and lasting impact of Aaron Swartz.
+If you'd like to learn more, I recommend exploring resources like the documentary "The Internet's Own Boy: The Story of Aaron Swartz" or the website dedicated to his memory and ongoing activism: https://aaronsw.arz/

+**Purport:**

+The first time I commenced reading an article on the digital martyrdom of Swartz, I just started *uncontrollably* crying, and I knew not why.
+The same thing started happening when I first touched the Sri Guru Grantha Sahib Ji, let alone, read it.
+I circumambulated Sri Grantham, and would do so with the samadhi of Swartz.
+In Far North Queensland, an elder Sikhi said of me: "Vaishnavas just fit right in" somewhat musically and with whimsy, after I having slept overnight in the larger of the two Gurdwara, seated near one another.
+After ascending the nearby highest peak, relatively close-by, and making my way on-foot to the temple, by grace of serendip: I spending the night on a dedicated temple mattress with a pillow in the sanctum, instead of outdoors in my treated canvas swag.
+Pure luxury.
+With the mantram resounding from the only Sikhi in the house bar I, a venerable lady doing overnight sonic vigil to the Guru, I entered swapna darshana, exhausted.

 **T**

 **Alan Turing (1912-1954)**